-We love the fact that the menu changes everyday!
+We love the fact that the menu changes every day!
 And the salad bar, every week!
-You can revive your love for healthy eating with myriad of salad and vegetarian, vegan as well as guilty-free meal here.
+You can revive your love for healthy eating with a myriad of salad and vegetarian, vegan as well as a guilty-free meal here.

 Cuisine: Vegetarian & Vegan

 How to get there: 2 outlets in Auckland next to Albert Park; 33, Lorne Street (https://goo.gl/maps/RFMRXbD8Z842) and 24, Wyndham Street (https://goo.gl/maps/voA48QpXLS92)

 Business hours: 7 AM to 7 PM (Mon-Thu),7 AM to 4 PM (Fri), Closed on Sat and Sun

 Recommended on the menu: Since the menu is ever-changing, embrace the delicious uncertainty and pop at the cafe to try the meal of the day

 This middle eastern restaurant in Auckland has been voted Top 10 Cheap Eats by Metro NZ for not skimping on great authentic ingredients.
 It is not a fast-food chain or your typical kebab stand, so manage your expectation on the waiting time because the meal is made-to-order.
 However, everything here is home-made so for those who miss the familiar halal Middle Eastern food when you are in New Zealand, you can check out Petra Shawarma.

 Zomato rating: 4.0